mmehmadi94/Internship-with-Smart-methods/chatbot_with_Tidio/README.md

 # Creating a simple chatbot using Tidio

-This bot generates responses based on collections of known conversations, is build using [Tidio](https://www.tidio.com/)
+We create a bot that generates responses based on collections of known conversations, is build using [Tidio](https://www.tidio.com/).

-We create a Tidio bot that allows the user to:
+This bot allows the user to:

 1) give instructions to the Robot.
 2) Turn on / off the Robot.